High School Summer Program

 The Residence Halls:

-Not only will students be immersed in rich academic work, they will also live among their fellow students within residence halls on campus.
-Residence hall rooms are double-occupancy, so students will have a roommate.
+Student's rooms are double occupancy.
 The halls are wing-based, and students will be separated based on gender.
-Residence halls are appropriately staffed by professional Resident Directors (RDs) and a host of college-aged mentors, known as Resident Assistants (RAs).
-This team helps students to bridge the gap between their classroom experiences and the rest of their day and evening.
-These RDs and RAs, many of whom also have identified learning differences, help students engage in the community and ensure a secure living and learning experience.
-Students experience a safe, supportive, college-like setting during their three-week stay in the residence halls at Landmark College.
+Residence halls are staffed by professional Resident Directors (RDs) and Resident Assistants (RAs).
+This team helps students to bridge the gap between their classroom experiences and the rest of their day and evening as well as engage in the community and ensure a secure living and learning experience.

 The Dining Hall: